Definitions of fascism: Tom Nichols

 Writing in The Atlantic, Tom Nichols, an academic specialist on international affairs, said about fascism:

 Fascism is not mere oppression.
-It is a more holistic ideology that elevates the state over the individual (except for a sole leader, around whom there is a cult of personality), glorifies hypernationalism and racism, worships military power, hates liberal democracy, and wallows in nostalgia and historical grievances.
+It is a more holistic ideology that elevates the state over the individual (except for a sole leader, around whom there is a cult of personality), glorifies Hypernationalism and racism, worships military power, hates liberal democracy, and wallows in nostalgia and historical grievances.
 It asserts that all public activity should serve the regime, and that all power must be gathered in the fist of the leader and exercised only by his party.

 Ernst Nolte

 Ernst Nolte, a German historian and Hegelian philosopher, defined fascism in 1965 as a reaction against other political movements, especially Marxism: "Fascism is anti-Marxism which seeks to destroy the enemy by the evolvement of a radically opposed and yet related ideology and by the use of almost identical and yet typically modified methods, always, however, within the unyielding framework of national self-assertion and autonomy."
-Nolte also argued that fascism functioned at three levels: in the world of politics as a form of opposition to Marxism, at the sociological level in opposition to bourgeois values, and in the "metapolitical" world as "resistance to transcendence" ("transcendence" in German can be translated as the "spirit of modernity").
+Nolte also argued that fascism functioned at three levels: in the world of politics as a form of opposition to Marxism, at the sociological level in opposition to bourgeois values, and in the "meta political" world as "resistance to transcendence" ("transcendence" in German can be translated as the "spirit of modernity").